caporalesimone/PDFJoiner/README.md

 This app merges 2 PDFs.
 First contains odd pages, second contains even pages but from latest to the first.

+## Why this?
+My scanner can scan pages automatically but can't scan front and back in one single action.
+With this tool I can create 2 different scans: 1st from the top of the document, 2nd from the bottom and then join both in one single pdf.

 ## Requirements:
 - All pages should be merged alternatively starting from `pdf1`.
 - All the pages of `pdf2` should be taken starting from the latest.